 Recruiters are specialists in their field; they are masters of the job search and hiring process.
 That’s all well and good, but what does it cost you?
 The answer: it costs you nothing.
 Recruiters are paid by the organization that hires you, which means you get expert services at absolutely no cost to you personally.

 Good recruiters have spent years building up their professional networks.
-When you decide to work with a recruiter, you not only gain access to an expert of the hiring process, but you also gain access to all of their industry contacts (which likely contains dozens of hiring managers in your field).
+When you decide to work with a recruiter, you are not only gaining access to an expert in the hiring process, but you also gain access to all of their industry contacts (which likely contains dozens of hiring managers in your field).